Photo by Charlotte Cullen

 André works across different styles and genres, from new-writing to contemporary re-tellings and modern classics.
 Still, he is especially interested in contemporary restagings, adaptations and re-inventions of classical texts.

-He is praised for his razor-sharp pace, dialogue and deeply layered characters, strong visual and aural coherence, and his bold and inventive directorial style in which visual agility and magic realism go hand in hand in a very exciting way.
+His work has been praised for its razor-sharp pace, dialogue and deeply layered characters, as well as its strong visual and aural coherence, and his bold and inventive directorial style is known for blending visual agility and magic realism in a very exciting way.
 André seeks to challenge, excite and entertain audiences.

 Born and raised in Malta, André first started training as an actor; starting to work in the industry at the age of seven.
 André went on to act in shows in both Malta and also Internationally, in theatres such as the Arcola Theatre, English Theatre in Frankfurt and the Edinburgh Fringe Festival.
 While on film, he has played main or featured roles in CBS, BBC and Paramount films.